 It’s no secret that weddings are expensive.
 While you may have probably laid out the wedding of your dreams in your mind — the amazing venue, the designer dress, those gorgeous florals — it's important that you set a realistic wedding budget to ensure you don't derail your long-term financial goals.

-wedding costs survey found that 74% of engaged couples will have debt because of their wedding.
+A wedding costs survey found that 74% of engaged couples will have debt because of their wedding.
 That's definitely not a good way to start out your finances in marriage.
 Being clear on what you can truly afford will help you avoid being a part of those statistics.
 Plus, you can still have a stunning wedding on a budget.

 To avoid your wedding day becoming overly expensive, here are some guidelines to help you create a realistic wedding budget while still keeping your long-term financial goals intact.